theadityagoyal/100-Days-of-Cloud-Learning/Day04/README.md

 - **S3:** `PutObject`, `DeleteObject`, `CreateBucket`, `DeleteBucket`
 - **Others:** RDS, Lambda, Secrets Manager, KMS, VPC, and more

 You can easily expand or customize the monitored actions by editing the `SERVICE_EVENTS` section inside the script.
+The script currently includes all the services I commonly use, but you can adjust the list to add or remove services based on your own AWS environment and requirements.